fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 And now live code inspection should be working!

-The _@typescript-eslint_ plugin has lots of TypeScript-only lint rules but also all basic eslint rules are usable in TypeScript projects.
+The <i>@typescript-eslint</i> plugin has lots of TypeScript-only lint rules but also all basic eslint rules are usable in TypeScript projects.
 We should probably for now just use the recommended settings and see where it takes us and modify our rules as we go, if we find something we want to behave differently.
 On top of the regular recommended settings we should already try to get familiar with coding styles we are using this week and _set the semicolon at the end of each line of code to required_.
-So let's set the _.eslintrc_ to include the following:
+So let's set the <i>.eslintrc</i> to include the following:

 ```json
 {